Ronokof/Full-Japanese-Study-Deck/README.md

 ### The other subdecks
 - Use all the *"reference material"* subdecks for a quick search when you need to look up radicals, kana, kanji etc.
-- As for the *"ready-made mining material"* subdecks, all cards are suspended by default.
+- As for the *"ready-made mining material"* subdecks, all cards are suspended by default (if they are not, suspend them).
 Over time, unsuspend and learn the ones you find useful.

+### Immersion > Anki
+- The hard fact is that Anki alone won't make you *fluent* in Japanese (or any language).
+- That's why [immersion](https://www.memrise.com/blog/immersion-language-learning-the-best-way-to-learn-a-new-language-top-5-language-immersion-tips) needs to be the top priority.
+It actually teaches you how to *use* the language in the wild, so prioritize it above everything else.
+- Anki decks should only play a supporting role, boosting your vocabulary, grammar and kanji and making all that immersion and overall experience a lot smoother and enjoyable.

 ## **Deck Contents**